Gujrat District: Education

+Gujrat district has the 2nd highest literacy rate in Punjab(2023).
 District Gujrat has a total of 1,475 government schools at primary and secondary level.
 Out of these public schools, 60 percent (889 schools) are for girls.
 According to the latest available data, 323,058 students are enrolled in the public schools while 10,581 teachers are working in these schools.